-Laurentia focuses on grape varieties known to thrive in this region.
-Our 43 acres of vineyards are composed mainly of Chardonnay, Riesling, Pinot Gris, Pinot Noir, Cabernet Sauvignon, and Gewurztraminer.
-Laurentia’s first vines, Chardonnay and Riesling, were planted just 5 miles off site of the winery in 2011.
-Over the next few years, plantings continued.
-In June 2015, we planted another 10 acres using a unique trellis system and expanded again with additional acreage in 2016.
-We also added more Cabernet Sauvignon plants to our Stoltz Road vineyard in 2018.
+Laurentia’s vineyard focus showcases the potential of the Grand River Valley terroir.
+Our 43 acres of vineyards are composed mainly of Chardonnay, Riesling, Pinot Gris, Pinot Noir, Cabernet Sauvignon, and Cabernet Franc.
+Laurentia’s first vines, Chardonnay and Riesling, were planted just 5 miles off site of the winery at our Stoltz Road vineyard in 2011.
+Over the next few years, we continued to expand our vineyards and planted additional varietals including Syrah, Petit Verdot, and Merlot.
+Our 2015 expansion included 10 acres using a unique Y-trellis system, which we continued to expand with an additional 5 acres the following year.

 “It all starts in the vineyards.”
 “You can’t make good wine from bad grapes” These are common phrases in the wine industry.
 But it’s true.
 To make good wine, we have to do our part in the vineyard.
 Growing grapes in Northeast Ohio is not always easy.
 Bitter cold winters, spring frosts, or cool rainy seasons make grape growing more difficult.
 But, we constantly listen to our vines and follow the best practices to ensure we have the best fruit to work with, resulting in the best wine year after year: